 Fall and Spring (3,3) Barnes, Gaynes, Jack, Kreydatus, McClemore, McCormick, Meade, Pease, Schneider.
 Prerequisites: ART 211, ART 212, and appropriate 300 level courses and consent of instructor.

 444. Advanced Ceramics: The Italian Experience.

 Summer (3) Jack.
-(Not offered 2006-2007)

 Same as ART 335, however, students will be assigned more complex problems and will be expected to work at a higher level.